Holden Logo Meaning and History: Of Lions, Stones, and Wheels

 By sv1ambo – [:File:1928 Chevrolet National tourer (8701042412).jpg], CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=60437563

-The modern Holden logo was designed by sculptor Rayner Hoff and refers to a fable in which observations of lions rolling stones led to the invention of the wheel.
-While the symbol created by Hoff had few details apart from the lion and stone, it provided the much-needed visual identity to Holden vehicles.
-Also, this interpretation and Holden logo meaning may be incongruous with our knowledge but then, the automotive world is filled with such interesting tid-bids!
+The contemporary Holden logo was crafted by sculptor Rayner Hoff and draws inspiration from a fable wherein observations of lions rolling stones contributed to the invention of the wheel.
+Although Hoff’s design had minimal details, primarily featuring the lion and the stone, it played a crucial role in establishing a distinct visual identity for Holden vehicles.
+It’s worth noting that this interpretation and the meaning behind the Holden logo may appear unconventional, but the automotive world is replete with such intriguing tidbits of history and symbolism.

 Holden Emblem 1928